mindspore-ai/docs/docs/programming_guide/source_en/advanced_usage_of_checkpoint.md

 Usage:The parameter `filter_prefix` of `load_checkpoint`.

-Application Scenarios:When loading CheckPoint, you want to filter certain parameters that contain the specific prefix.
+Application Scenarios: When loading the CheckPoint, you want to filter certain parameters that contain the specific prefix.

-- When loading CheckPoint, do not load the parameter in the optimizer (eg：filter_prefix=’moments’).
+- When loading the CheckPoint, do not load the parameters in the optimizer (eg：filter_prefix=’moments’).
-- Do not load the parameters of the convolutional layer (eg：filter_prefix=’conv1’).
+- Do not load the parameters of the convolutional layers (eg：filter_prefix=’conv1’).

 ```python
 net = LeNet5()